-On July 3, 2012, the Company acquired all of the outstanding stock of CTF Technologies, Inc. ("CTF"), a British Columbia organization, for \$180 million.
+On July 3, 2012, the Company acquired all of the outstanding stock of CTF Technologies, Inc. ("CTF"), a British Columbia organization, for \$155.7 million.
 The consideration for the transaction was paid using the Company's existing cash and credit facilities.
 CTF Technologies Do Brasil Ltda and certain of the Company's other subsidiaries are wholly-owned entities of CTF.
 The acquisition was carried out pursuant to a plan of arrangement under the Business Corporations Act (British Columbia) and was approved by final order of the Supreme Court of British Columbia.
 The purpose of the transaction was to establish the Company's presence in the Brazilian marketplace.

 CTF provides fuel payment processing services for over-the-road fleets, ships, mining equipment, and railroads in Brazil.
 CTF's payment platform links together fleet operators, banks, and oil companies.
 CTF earns revenue primarily from a recurring transaction fee paid by the oil companies who purchase services for their fleet customers under multi-year customer contracts.
-Due to the timing of the CTF acquisition, the Company has not yet completed a preliminary allocation of purchase price or valuation of the intangible assets acquired.
 The goodwill acquired with this business is not deductible for tax purposes.